Menu Content/Inhalt

 • Deceased loved ones may alert friends or family about some impending danger.

-• Such contact with the deceased usual
+• Such contact with the deceased is quite usual.

 Books about NDEs, NDAs and dying that might be helpful: